 So I put on socks for the first time yesterday.
 Yup, socks.
 The sun is setting sooner and cool evening breezes are rustling through the trees hence the need for my socks.

-I actually made and photographed this avocado soup last month but with so much going on preparing for my Foodie Detox Challenge I didn’t get a chance to share this with you guys.
+I actually made and photographed this avocado soup last month but with so much going on as I write my upcoming book, I didn’t get a chance to share this with you guys.
 That’s okay the days are still warm so you can feel free to eat this – without socks 🙂

 So my mom went to Jamaica this summer and I always beg her to bring back “pears”.